hapijs/wreck/README.md

   - `options` - the options passed into the request function.
 This will include a payload if there is one.

+Since the `preRequest` event executes on a global event handler, you can intercept and decorate `uri` and `options` before a request is created.

+#### `request`

+The request event is emitted just after *wreck* creates a request and before it makes a request.
+The handler should accept the following arguments `(req)` where:

+  - `req` - the raw `ClientHttp` request object created from the `uri` and `options`, before `end` has been called.

-Since the `request` event executes on a global event handler, you can intercept and decorate a request before its sent.
+Since the `request` event executes on a global event handler, you can intercept and add listeners to a request before its sent.

 #### `response`